Before you start a SATAC application, familiarise yourself with the application process.

 There are some aspects of the application process that can affect your chances of getting an offer.
 They include:

-• key dates and deadlines for applications
+• Key dates and deadlines for applications

 • SATAC fees and charges, and when to pay

-• admission pathways and selection criteria for courses
+• Admission pathways and selection criteria for courses

-• supporting documents for your qualifications
+• Supporting documents for your qualifications

 Following the requirements of the application will improve your chances of getting an offer.